Cacti/plugin_apcupsd/README.md

 ## Future Changes

-Currently the SNMP based collection is not functional.
+Currently the SNMP based collection is functional but only covering APC UPS'.
 I will likely fix that in the next release.
+Need some help from others.l

 I've been looking at the NUT product to see if it's something I would add support for down the line, but as of yet, I have not made that decision.